Feat-FeAR/logSpace/content/docs/setups/bash_prompt.md

 {{< /hint >}}

 ### Context variables
-These variables are frequently referenced in prompt definitions (by using the usual _variable expansion_ `$` syntax).
+These variables are frequently referenced in prompt definitions through the usual _variable expansion_ `$` syntax.

 | Variable | Meaning |
 |:--------:|---------|